hardenedlinux/embedded-iot_profile/docs/riscv/hifiveunleashed_coreboot_notes-en.md

 # Summary

-This article is a breif intro about how to run [coreboot](https://www.coreboot.org/) + BBL + Linux kernel on [HiFive Unleashed](https://www.sifive.com/boards/hifive-unleashed).
+This article is a breif intro about how to run [coreboot](https://www.coreboot.org/) + BBL/opensbi (provide SBI support) + Linux kernel on [HiFive Unleashed](https://www.sifive.com/boards/hifive-unleashed).

 The current coreboot version( Jan 7 2019) is not able to run linux kernel on HiFive Unleashed yet.
-We've been using the [workaround version](https://github.com/hardenedlinux/coreboot-HiFiveUnleashed/tree/HiFive-Unleashed-Test-Change) for test provided by HardenedLinux and BBL/linux provided by SiFive.
+We've been using the workaround version([BBL provide SBI support](https://github.com/hardenedlinux/coreboot-HiFiveUnleashed/tree/HiFive-Unleashed-Test-Change) / [opensbi provide SBI support](https://github.com/hardenedlinux/coreboot-HiFiveUnleashed/tree/opensbi-test)) for test provided by HardenedLinux and BBL/linux provided by SiFive.
 Plz note that we will continue to upstreaming Unleashed code to the coreboot.
 W/ many thanks to Jonathan Neuschäfer, Philipp Hug and Ron Minnich.

+# BBL provide SBI support

-# Get the source code
+## Get the source code

 ```bash
 git clone -b HiFive-Unleashed-Test-Change git@github.com:hardenedlinux/coreboot-HiFiveUnleashed.git
 git clone git@github.com:sifive/freedom-u-sdk.git
 ```

-# Build BBL
+## Build BBL

 Because coreboot will occupy a portion of the memory starting at 0x80000000, BBL cannot run from address 0x80000000.
 So we need to adjust the starting address of the BBL.
 Modify freedom-u-sdk/riscv-pk/bbl/bbl.lds as follows: